14 Post-earnings announcement drift

 Rather than net income, Bernard and Thomas (1989) use “Income Before Extraordinary Items” (ibq

 ) and we follow them in this regard.
-While Bernard and Thomas (1989) focus on NYSE/AMEX-listed firms, we just use all firms that we can match from Compustat to CRSP as outlined below.
+While Bernard and Thomas (1989) focus on NYSE/AMEX-listed firms, we use all firms that we can match from Compustat to CRSP.

 reg_data_fos <-